JRHB314/VBCS-Integration/README.md

   <h3>Add Navigation </h3>

-  Now, for this tab bar to actually navigate the website, we need a second page to navigate <i>to</i>.
+  In order for this tab bar to actually navigate the website, we need a second page to navigate <i>to</i>.
 Go to the Web App heirarchy on the left and hit the plus sign next to `main` in order to create a new page.
 Give this new page a name.
 For this lab, we'll name the page "second-page". <br>